-Jackson School’s specialist program include the delivery of Performing Arts, Visual Arts, Design Technology, STEM and Physical Education.
+Jackson School’s specialist program includes the delivery of Performing Arts, Visual Arts, Design Technology, STEM and Physical Education.

 Performing Arts